iluwatar/java-design-patterns/README.md

 ##Prototype
 Intent: Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

+##Singleton
+Intent: Ensure a class only has one instance, and provide a global point of access to it.